lazerbeakravage/Cookbook/Bakery/Rice Pudding.md

 - Stir in remaining 1/2 cup milk, beaten egg, and raisins; cook 2 minutes more, stirring constantly.
 Remove from heat and stir in butter and vanilla until combined; serve warm.

-Needs extra 1.5cups milk.
+Needs extra 3/4 cup milk.
 Cook till soupy